awaism551/nextjs-blog/README.md

 todos
-integration of react-redux
-learning of state management with redux should we use useState in components if we are managing state with redux? use of redux hooks like useSelector and useDispatch use of next-redux-wrapper side effects in react? learning of getstaticprops, getstaticpaths, getserversideprops and getinitialprops ssr in nextjs along with practical implementation styled-components implementation update functionality in todo app as well backend implementation in nestjs,typeorm,postgres,swagger for these todos
+learning of getstaticprops, getstaticpaths, getserversideprops and getinitialprops integration of react-redux learning of state management with redux should we use useState in components if we are managing state with redux? use of redux hooks like useSelector and useDispatch use of next-redux-wrapper side effects in react? ssr in nextjs along with practical implementation styled-components implementation update functionality in todo app as well backend implementation in nestjs,typeorm,postgres,swagger for these todos using material table on frontend to render todos with complete crud implementation in this